GustavoFern/Spadotas/README.md

 # Spadotas / Schwing

-**Spadotas** is a strictly local multiplayer fighting game, set in pre industrial Japan where you fight with your friends as Samurai, in an intense and fast pased duel where sharp reflexes win the game.
+**Spadotas** is a strictly local multiplayer fighting game, set in pre industrial Japan, where you fight with your friends as Samurai, in an intense and fast pased duel where sharp reflexes win the game.

 ## Acknowledgements